 Cutting down entirely on calories from all foods is a dangerous approach towards weight loss.
 Calories obtained from different foods have an impact on various body functions.
 For instance, the calories provided by high-fiber and protein-rich foods help in drastically improving your metabolism.

 So, if you reduce the intake of these essential calories, your metabolism will take a hit and result in weight gain!
-Additionally, foods that have a low-glycemic index increase glucose slowly in your body and keep your stomach full
+Additionally, foods that have a low-glycemic index increase glucose slowly in your body and keep your stomach full for a longer time, which prevents you from eating frequently.6 Foods that are high in protein and fiber slow down the rate at which food is digested by your body.

 For example, a handful of almonds or dates are more filling and energizing than a pack of junk foods like slated wafers, although both may contain similar amounts of calories.
 So, a balanced intake of proteins, fats, and carbs can ensure that your metabolism is optimal and at the same time, you fulfill the calorific requirements of your body.